shotgunsoftware/tk-config-flameplugin/README.md

 ## Flame Plugin Configuration

-Welcome to the Shotgun Pipeline Toolkit Flame Plugin Config.
+Welcome to the ShotGrid Pipeline Toolkit Flame Plugin Config.
 This is used in conjunction with the Toolkit Flame Plugin.